MedQuest

 🛠️ POORLY INTEGRATED INFORMATION SYSTEMS

-Fragmented health technology and communication across facilities (e.g., reliance on faxing referrals) leads to administrative delays and reduced capacity for efficient patient flow.
+Fragmented health technology & communication across facilities (e.g., reliance on faxing referrals) leads to administrative delays and reduced capacity for efficient patient flow.

 THEREFORE, THE SOLUTION